-You should also be careful with adding too many transitions and effects on your videos.
-Unless it's a parody or a video made to make people laugh, putting too many transitions and effects will only cause people to take your video less seriously.
-Also, having too many effects can draw people's attention to the editing, instead of the message.
+You should also be careful with adding too many transitions and effects to your videos.
+Unless it’s a parody or a video made to make people laugh, putting too many transitions and effects will only cause people to take your video less seriously.
+Also, having too many effects can draw people’s attention to the editing, instead of the message.

 Don’t expect that you can fix everything during post-production.
 Although software applications are powerful enough to make any video look professional, you still need to give yourself enough time to go through it to ensure that it’s polished enough for your viewers.
 Remember that post-production is where you refine your work and shouldn’t be the time to fix any mistakes that you could have avoided if you correctly planned the shoot.

 Hopefully, these can help you avoid the most common pitfalls when producing marketing videos.
 Remember that learning how to make excellent marketing videos takes a lot of time and effort.
 So, don’t push yourself too hard if you feel like you’re making a few mistakes.
 It’s all about learning and showcasing that your product is a good idea.
 So, try to observe how others are doing their marketing videos and see what you can learn from them.